ibm-cloud-docs/power-iaas/ordering-direct-link.md

   **BGP peering subnet**
 </br>
-    Select **Auto-select IP** for Power Systems Virtual Server to auto-select an IP address from range 169.254.0.0/16, or manually enter addresses in a specific range to avoid conflict with an existing connection.
+    Select **Auto-select IP** for Power Systems Virtual Server to auto-select an IP address from range *169.254.0.0/16*, or manually enter addresses in a specific range to avoid conflict with an existing connection.
 </br>

   **BGP ASN**
 </br>
     You must enter the 64999 as BGP ASN number for the specific Direct Link Connect location.
 </br>
-    <strong>Important:</strong> Do not try to change the BGP ASN number to
+    Do not try to change the BGP ASN number to
     <strong>64995</strong>.
 You must contact the IBM Power support team to
     handle your request to change the BGP ASN number.
+    {: .important}
 </br>

 #### Add connection (optional)